 Eventually, my pseudo personality faded and I had to find myself.
 Thus, I didn’t know who I was, one thing was certain, pretending to be something I wasn’t was not my personality.
-I had to do soul search and rediscover myself on my own terms.
+I had to do a soul search and rediscover myself on my terms.
 It wasn’t the easiest decision to make, but it was one that needed to be made.
 After all, there is nothing one can do to buy love, it doesn’t last.
 I started by saying no to people around me.
 At first, I was scared of losing friends, but these people were not my friends in the first place.
 How can they be?
 Friends don’t belittle each other, they don’t take advantage of their friends.
 Suddenly, it all began to make sense.
-Who I was, the person I became and the person I’m evolving into.
+Who I was, the person I became, and the person I’m evolving into.

 What I did differently